 There are also negative reviews, most citing issues with function or service.
 They are a small minority, but you should be aware that some users report problems.
 For example:

 There is some discussion of the Extra Debit Card on Reddit, with opinions mixed between supporters and detractors.
 Unfortunately, some of these posts are suspicious.
 For example, the profile that posted the comment below was created that same day, and it hasn’t had any activity since.

 Extra Debit Card Alternatives

 Sequin’s card follows the same model as Extra’s.
 It connects to your bank account, and then they report all your purchases to the credit bureaus.
-The most significant difference between the two is that Sequin has no fees and only reports to Experian.
+The most significant difference between the two is that Sequin only reports to Experian.

 Credit Sesame’s card, the Sesame Cash debit card, works a little differently.
 You allocate a portion of your cash to the card each month, which they use to create a virtual secured credit card.

 You then set a credit utilization limit for the virtual credit card.
 When you make purchases with the debit card, Sesame charges the virtual secured card until you hit your desired utilization ratio, then uses your cash to pay off the balance.